Maximal chirality transfer in the photon-graviton conversion in the early universe: Photon-Graviton conversion in a background magnetic field

 where background and the first-order terms are given by

 The evolution of the EM field is determined by the modified Maxwell equations, which can be derived by varying the action~\eqref{total-action} with respect to the gauge field $A_{\mu}$ as follows

 As we can see from the above equation, the choice of the coupling function $f(\phi)$ gives different propagation to the EM waves, for instance, one helicity mode enhances while the other decays.
 This phenomenon is called the \emph{birefringence effect}.
-However, in this work, to study the model-independent implications of photon-graviton oscillation, we will mostly work with $f(\phi) = 0$.
 Now, the energy-momentum tensor for the EM field can be obtained by varying the Lagrangian \eqref{em-lagrangian} with respect to the metric $g^{\mu\nu}$, which is given by

 Up to this point, we have derived the expressions for a general spacetime.
 However, to explore the cosmological or astrophysical implications of photon-graviton oscillations, it is essential to work within the framework of flat FRW spacetime with the line element